Gary Palmer: Economy

+Palmer was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.
+He was also one of three members of Alabama's House delegation to vote against the bill, the others being Barry Moore and Dale Strong.

 LGBTQ rights

 Palmer has stated that allowing transgender people to use the bathroom of their choice is something "no reasonable person" would allow and said that "the safety implications for sexual predation have been well documented."
 He opposes same-sex marriage, saying, "No one can change the fundamental nature of what marriage is: the union of a man and a woman and the formation of a family which is the foundation of every civilization."

 COVID-19

 During the COVID-19 crisis, Palmer opposed proxy voting while Congress was unable to work onsite at the Capitol due to shelter-in-place orders.

-Drugs
+Marijuana

 Palmer voted to support medical marijuana research but opposes legalizing marijuana.

 Gun law

 Palmer supports gun rights.
 He opposes what he deems unconstitutional gun restrictions.
 He supports efforts that enable legal gun owners to carry their guns, including concealed carry, over state lines.

 Health care

 Palmer opposes the Affordable Care Act, calling it "a nightmare" and "job-killing."
 He supports efforts to repeal it.